The Abby Fisher Story

 So was Rufus Estes’ book.
 You might remember from episode 2 that he was the first black chef to write a cookbook in 1911.
 There are some similarities between these two books that are worth mentioning.

 They’re writing only 30 years apart from each other, Fisher’s being earlier.
 And both were writing from California, Estes in Los Angeles and Fisher in San Francisco.

 It speaks to the power of cheerleaders in our lives, the people who fortify us to do more than we could or would without them.
-I think the food in Fisher’s cookbook has the same power, to fortify you through the colder months.
+I think the food in Fisher’s cookbook has the same power to fortify you.

-Most copies of Fisher’s book were lost during the 1906 earthquake and fire that destroyed over 80% of the city.
+Most copies of Fisher’s book were lost during the 1906 earthquake and fire that destroyed over 80% of San Francisco.
 So, it went unknown to most of the public until 1984, when a copy resurfaced.

 On the other hand, the house Fisher owned outright, without a mortgage, on 17th Street in San Francisco is still standing.
 Fisher clearly became a prosperous woman through her work.
 And she was also very entrepreneurial.